 Best cheap stainless steel water bottle: What you get for under $20

-The cheapest stainless steel water bottle is likely the best stainless steel water bottle for kids.
+The cheapest stainless steel water bottle is likely the best water bottle for kids.
 There’s no point breaking the bank on something that can easily get lost on the playground or at a friend’s house.
 Just remember to always look for food-grade stainless steel.
 Many budget options are smaller or less durable than pricier picks, but they still quench your thirst and are often vacuum insulated, which means they’ll retain your water’s temperature.
 You can find plenty of interesting color combos and patterns in budget water bottles too.

 Best budget stainless steel water bottle: Simple Modern Vacuum Insulated Wave Bottle

 We like the Simple Modern Vacuum Insulated Wave Bottle—for under $20, it matches all of the above criteria, and the inner wall is coated in copper for extra insulation.

 Best stainless steel water bottle brands to know